-Whether or not you should get the flu vaccine is debatable – I don’t get flu vaccines – the one thing you can do to avoid getting sick is prevention, even if you are vaccinated.
-Vaccine is not a Kevlar vest against the virus.
+Whether or not you should get the flu vaccine is debatable – FYI.
+I don’t get flu vaccines.
+Even CDC will tell you that flu vaccines are not 100% effective.
+The only thing that’s 100% effective is prevention, even if you are vaccinated.

-And how do you prevent or minimize flu naturally, without being a hermit?
+And how do you prevent or minimize flu naturally?
 Influenza virus is transmitted through infected droplets from person and not from surface contacts.
 So if you stay away from exposure to infected person, you should be safe.
-But you won’t know if a person is contagious or not since the contagious period starts before a person experiences any symptoms.
+But unfortunately, you won’t know if a person is contagious or not since the contagious period starts before a person experiences any symptoms during the incubation period.

 This is how I live through my beloved Northeast winters and survive the flu seasons every year.
-Yea, my kids will come down with colds here and there, but we haven’t had any signs of ILI this year.
-Yet.
+Yea, my kids will come down with colds here and there, but we haven’t suffered with the flu, ever.

 Natural Ways to Prevent Colds and Flu

-- Wash your hands often – yeah, yeah, you heard this so often, you want to vomit but it’s the ONLY way for those viral droplets NOT to go into your orifices.
+- Wash your hands often – yeah, yeah, you hear this often but it’s the ONLY way for those viral droplets NOT to go into your orifices.
 And all you need, really, is soap and warm water.
 No toxic triclosan or any other fancy antibacterial soaps are needed.
-Washing your hand thoroughly for 20 seconds – Sing or hum “Happy Birthday” song TWICE - with soap and warm water is sufficient enough to kill the germs.
+Washing your hand thoroughly for 20 seconds – Sing or hum “Happy Birthday” song TWICE – with soap and warm water is sufficient enough to kill the germs.

-- Blow Your Nose – DO NOT sniffle that yucky viral mucus back into your head.
+- Blow Your Nose – if your nose is runny, DO NOT sniffle that yucky viral mucus back into your head.
 Blow your nose and get that mucus out of your upper respiratory tracts.
 Press a finger over one nostril while you blow gently to clear the other.
-And wash your hands after blowing your nose, for Pete’s sakes.
+And wash your hands after blowing your nose.
+Better yet, use a Netti Pot (Affiliate Link) or a Sinu Cleanse Nose Spray (Affiliate Link) to flush out any potential germs in your nasal passage.

-- Rest – Don’t go into work or send your kids to school when feeling icky.
-Nothing irks me more than sitting next to a sick person or seeing a sick child in school.
+- Rest – Don’t go into work or send your kids to school if feeling icky.
 For one thing, you are contaminating everyone else.
 And the other OBVIOUS thing?
 You are sick!
 Resting when you first come down with the symptoms helps your body to recover and allows your immune system to do its fighting.
 So give your system some help and lay low.
 Watch that movie you’ve been meaning to watch on Netflix and stay under the blanket.

 - Get Chiropractic Adjustments – I might be biased here but having a full body chiropractic adjustment will re-align your spine properly, improving the spinal nerve flow to your organs, increasing IgA levels to fight stressed to the body, and will help your immune system to respond to any viral or bacterial infections.